SNAP Benefits in Kansas: How to Apply and Qualify

 EBT Deposit Schedule in Kansas

 In Kansas, SNAP benefits are deposited between the 1st and 10th of each month.
-Your specific payment date is based on the first letter of your last name, which helps you plan your grocery budget for the month.
+Your specific payment date is based on the first letter of your last name, which helps you plan your monthly budget.

-You can find your exact deposit date in our Kansas deposit schedule.
+You can find your specific payment date in our Kansas deposit schedule.

 See Kansas EBT deposit schedule for 2025